Ken Mattingly: Selection and training

 On September 10, 1965, NASA began the selection process for the fifth astronaut group.
-From a pool of 351 applicants, NASA selected 159 candidates that met the basic qualifications that required that applicants must be United States citizens born on or after December 1, 1929, and no more than six feet tall.
+From a pool of 351 applicants, NASA picked 159 candidates who met the basic qualifications, including being United States citizens born on or after December 1, 1929, who were no more than six feet tall.
 They were also required to have at least 1,000 hours of flight time in jet aircraft.
-Mattingly had previously shown little interest and inclination to apply for the astronaut program, however, his views changed when at the Air Force Test Pilot School and his class was offered the chance to apply for either NASA or the United States Air Force (USAF) Manned Orbiting Laboratory program.
+Mattingly had previously shown little interest and inclination to apply for the astronaut program, but his views changed at the Air Force Test Pilot School where he and his classmates were offered the chance to apply for either NASA or the United States Air Force (USAF) Manned Orbiting Laboratory program.
 Mattingly and Mitchell chose the latter and were rejected.
-The deadline for applying for the NASA group had passed, however one of their instructors was able to get NASA to accept their applications.
-On the interview panel the astronaut office representatives were John W. Young and Michael Collins, at that time in training as prime crew for Gemini 10.
-Mattingly would later recollect that he was "perplexed" by Young.
+The deadline for applying for the NASA group had passed, but one of their instructors was able to get NASA to accept their applications.
+On the interview panel the astronaut office representatives were John W. Young and Michael Collins, who were at that time in training as prime crew for Gemini 10.
+Mattingly later recollected that he was "perplexed" by Young.
 Collins asked Mattingly how he felt about the Lockheed F-104 Starfighter, to which Mattingly replied that he thought it was a "fun aircraft" but without worth in combat.
 Collins appeared to dislike the answer and Mattingly felt he had blown his chance.
-However, after the conclusion of the selection process, Mattingly was called by NASA’s Director of Flight Crew Operations Deke Slayton with an offer to become an astronaut.
+However, after the conclusion of the selection process, Mattingly was called by NASA's Director of Flight Crew Operations Deke Slayton with an offer to become an astronaut.

 At the time of his selection, Mattingly had 2,582 hours of flight experience, including 1,036 hours in jet aircraft.
 He also had a bachelor's degree in engineering or in the physical or biological sciences as required by the initial qualifications.
 From the 100 military personnel and 59 civilian candidates, NASA selected 19 to join the group for training as astronauts.

 Mattingly, a lieutenant in the Navy, was a student at the U.S. Air Force Aerospace Research Pilot School at Edwards AFB, California, when NASA selected him as an astronaut in April 1966.

 Apollo 8 and Apollo 11

 At first, Mattingly was part of the support crew for Apollo 8.
 Mattingly served as CAPCOM during Apollo 8's second television transmission and subsequent preparation for trans-Earth injection.

-He then trained parallel with Bill Anders for Apollo 11 as backup Command Module Pilot, because Anders was going to retire from NASA in August 1969 and, in case of mission delay, would be unavailable.
+Mattingly then trained in parallel with Bill Anders for Apollo 11 as backup command module pilot, because Anders was going to retire from NASA in August 1969 and, in case of mission delay, would be unavailable.